clojure/tools.cli/README.md

     ["-p" "--port" "The port to listen on"]

-This will be printed in the 'Desc' column if the -h or --help flags are provided.
+This will be printed in the 'Desc' column of the help banner.

 Following that are optional parameters, provided in key-value pairs: